mixstam1821/Iris/README.md

 with a colorbar — no browser involved.

-Companion project to [Xenia](https://github.com/mixstam1821/Xenia), but where Xenia is a FastAPI + MapLibre browser app, Iris (and a lightweight Xenia) is a genuine desktop GUI application: real `QMainWindow`, menus, threading, embedded matplotlib canvas.
+Companion project to [Xenia](https://github.com/mixstam1821/Xenia), but where Xenia is a FastAPI + MapLibre browser app, Iris (as a lightweight Xenia) is a genuine desktop GUI application: real `QMainWindow`, menus, threading, embedded matplotlib canvas.